-d) Shared tools and equipment

-- Where there must be sharing, such as photo copiers, the items will be cleaned between uses by each person after use. - Sharing of vehicles will be minimized to the extent feasible, and high-touch points (for example, steering wheel, door handles, seatbelt buckles, armrests, shifter, etc.) will be cleaned between users.

-8) Cleaning and Disinfecting after a COVID-19 case

-- a) The area used by the COVID-19 case will be closed off from use. - b) Doors and windows will be opened, if possible, to increase air circulation. - c) The affected area will be left vacant for 24 hours or as long as possible before cleaning. - d) All areas used by the COVID-19 case will be cleaned and disinfected. - Offices, classrooms, restrooms, common areas, shared electronic equipment, photo copiers, touch screens, keyboards, etc. - e) Only disinfecting products approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" will be used. - f) Soft surfaces will be misted using an electrostatic sprayer or vacuumed with a vacuum equipped with a HEPA filter. - g) If more than seven days since the COVID-19 case visited or used the affected area, additional cleaning and disinfection is not necessary.

-9) Healthy Hygiene Practices

-- a) An adequate number of restrooms with sinks and soap will be provided per the California Plumbing Code. - Areas without soap and water will be provided with hand sanitizer. - b) Employees and students are encouraged to wash their hands frequently throughout the day, including: - Before and after eating, - After coughing or sneezing, - Before and after using the restroom, - Before and after classes where they handle shared items such as art or career technology.
+- d) Only disinfecting products approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" will be used. - e) Shared tools and equipment - Items that employees come in regular physical contact with, such as telephones, headsets, desks, keyboards, writing materials, instruments and tools must also not be shared, to the extent feasible. - Where there must be sharing, such as photo copiers, the items will be disinfected between uses by each person after use. - Sharing of vehicles will be minimized to the extent feasible, and high-touch points (for example, steering wheel, door handles, seatbelt buckles, armrests, shifter, etc.) will be disinfected between users. - 8) Cleaning and Disinfecting after a COVID-19 case - a) The area used by the COVID-19 case will be closed off from use. - b) Doors and windows will be opened, if possible, to increase air circulation. - c) The affected area will be left vacant for 24 hours or as long as possible before cleaning. - d) All areas used by the COVID-19 case will be cleaned and disinfected. - Offices, classrooms, restrooms, common areas, shared electronic equipment, photo copiers, touch screens, keyboards, etc. - e) Only disinfecting products approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" will be used. - f) Soft surfaces will be misted using an electrostatic sprayer or vacuumed with a vacuum equipped with a HEPA filter. - g) If more than seven days since the COVID-19 case visited or used the affected area, additional cleaning and disinfection is not necessary. - 9) Healthy Hygiene Practices - a) An adequate number of restrooms with sinks and soap will be provided per the California Plumbing Code. - Areas without soap and water will be provided with hand sanitizer. - b) Employees and students are encouraged to wash their hands frequently throughout the day, including: - Before and after eating; - After coughing or sneezing; - Before and after using the restroom; - Before and after classes where they handle shared items such as art or career technology. - c) Employees and students are encouraged to use fragrance-free hand sanitizer when handwashing is not practicable.

-- c) Employees and students are encouraged to wash their hands for 20 seconds with soap, rubbing thoroughly after application. - Note: frequent handwashing is more effective than the use of hand sanitizers. - Soap products marketed as "antimicrobial" are not necessary or recommended. - d) Employees and students are encouraged to use fragrance-free hand sanitizer when handwashing is not practicable. - Sanitizer must be rubbed into hands until completely dry. - Sanitizer containing methanol (methyl alcohol) is prohibited. - e) Employees and students are encouraged to avoid contact with one's eyes, nose, and mouth. - f) Employees and students are encouraged to use tissue to wipe their nose and to cough/sneeze inside a tissue or their elbow. - g) Any employees exhibiting symptoms should immediately be required to wear a face covering and should go home or to a healthcare facility, as soon as practicable. - h) Any students exhibiting symptoms should immediately be required to wear a face covering and be required to wait in an isolation area until they can be transported home or to a healthcare facility, as soon as practicable.
+- Sanitizer must be rubbed into hands until completely dry. - Sanitizer containing methanol (methyl alcohol) is prohibited. - d) Employees and students are encouraged to avoid contact with one's eyes, nose, and mouth. - e) Employees and students are encouraged to use tissue to wipe their nose and to cough/sneeze inside a tissue or their elbow. - f) Any employees exhibiting symptoms should immediately be required to wear a face covering and should go home or to a healthcare facility, as soon as practicable - g) Any students exhibiting symptoms should immediately be required to wear a face covering and be required to wait in an isolation area until they can be transported home or to a healthcare facility, as soon as practicable.